starknet-io/starknet.js/www/docs/guides/signature.md

 In a Web DAPP, take care that some browsers are not compatible (FireFox, ...), and that the Bluetooth is not working in all cases and in all operating systems.

 :::note
 The last version of the Ledger Starknet APP (v2.2.1) supports explained V1 (ETH) & V3 (STRK) transactions & deploy accounts.
 For a class declaration or a message, you will have to blind sign a hash ; sign only hashes from a code that you trust.
-Do not forget to Enable `Bind signing` in the APP settings.
+Do not forget to Enable `Blind signing` in the APP settings.
 :::

 For example, for a Node script :